 The night before: wash the rice several times over, until the water comes out clear.
 Leave it soaking in a bowl overnight.
 The next day, drain the water and leave the rice in a sieve covered with a kitchen towel, which you will use to steam the rice over a large saucepan with simmering water.
 You might need to check it every now and then to add water, it will be ready in 30-40 minutes or once the rice is tender.

 In the meantime, boil one cup of coconut milk with a third of sugar and salt, stir until the grains are dissolved and let it rest away from heat.
 Once the rice is ready, mix it in a bowl with the coconut milk, cover it and wait 30 minutes.
 Boil another 1/3 cup coconut milk with three tablespoons of sugar.
-Let it chill until it thickens, sprinkle the toasted sesame seeds, and slice some mangoes to serve along with the rice and a bowl with the extra sauce.
+Let it chill until it thickens, sprinkle the toasted sesame seeds, and slice some mangoes to serve this Asian cuisine classic along with the rice and a bowl with the extra sauce.